Article • 20 min read

 Customer satisfaction highlights areas where your support team may need additional training, allowing you to develop their skills effectively.
 It can also help you identify inefficiencies that may be impacting agent performance.

-The following metrics can be useful in understanding customer service satisfaction levels:
+The following customer service metrics can be useful in understanding customer service satisfaction levels:

-• Initial response time: Few things are more frustrating than long wait times.
-This metric can help you identify pain points in your team’s ability to respond promptly.
+- Initial response time: Few things are more frustrating than long wait times.
+This metric can help you identify staffing issues and pain points in your CX.

-• Number of transfers: In our CX Trends Report, 60 percent of consumers report being frequently transferred to another agent or department during phone calls.
+- Number of transfers: Per Zendesk Benchmark data, 60 percent of consumers report being frequently transferred to another agent or department during phone calls.
 If transfer occurrence drops, client satisfaction should rise.

 Provides valuable feedback